 5. Don’t forget the car trip

-Surf road trip also means spending a fair bit of time in the car.
+Surf road trip also means spending a fair bit of time in the car (especially if you’re the kind of person who always thinks that the waves might be better somewhere else).
 Prepare some tasty snacks for the route so that you’re not tempted to indulge in fast food chains and petrol station snacks along the way.

-Next time you’re planning a surf road trip along the coast, take ten minutes and plan out a few meal and snack options.
-The right food will keep you alert, strong and smiling all weekend long.
+Next time you’re planning a surf road trip along the coast, take ten minutes to think about a few meals and snack options.
+The right food will keep you alert, strong and shredding all weekend long.